dogfuntom/dogfuntom.github.io/projects/REEE/index.md

 #### MetaMask wallet

-At the time wallet standards were at their infancy and the wallets barely tried to aid establishing them.
-Thus, it wasn't possible to support a choice of wallets without half of code being hacks and workaround.
+At the time wallet standards were at their infancy and the wallets hardly tried to cooperate in establishing them.
+Thus, it wasn't possible to support a choice of wallets without half of code being hacks and workarounds.
 Anyway, only MetaMask had both the popularity and the decent official documentation.

 As a result, we [used eth_signTypedData_v4](https://github.com/dogfuntom/REEE/tree/2f0ae9ebea3e416d53d8ad0c91d7e0ce380bd071/metaMaskPage).